messagebot/ah-elasticsearch-orm/README.md

 ### Count
 Return the number of instances in the index/alias, optionally filtered by a query.

-`api.elasticsearch.count(api, alias, searchKeys, searchValues, cacheTime, callback)`
+`api.elasticsearch.count(alias, searchKeys, searchValues, cacheTime, callback)`
-- `api`: The API object.
 - `alias`: The Alias (or specific index) you want to search in
 - `searchKeys`: An array of keys you expect to search over (can be null).
 - `searchValues`: An array of the values you want to exist for searchKeys (can be null).